Skip to content

 OSX.64=[ "res://addons/godotsteam/osx/libsteam_api.dylib" ]

-To double-check this worked, in your Godot project, open the .gdnlib file in the Inspector.
+To double-check this worked, place the addons folder in a Godot project then open the .gdnlib file in the Inspector.
 It will have the correct data in the GUI editor that pops up in the bottom panel.

-In a text editor, create a file called godotsteam.gdns (this may need to be renamed as such if using Windows).
-Place the following inside this file and save it in the addons/godotsteam/ folder in your project:
+In a text editor, create a file called godotsteam.gdns and place the following inside this file then save it in the addons/godotsteam/ folder:

 [gd_resource type="NativeScript" load_steps=2 format=2]